 Biddestone is a beautiful village with a church, two pubs, pretty Cotswold stone cottages and a duck pond.
-The village is located approximately 10 miles from Bath and the market town of Corsham is just two miles away and has a good variety of amenities with a bustling High Street and the historic Corsham Court, a beautiful stately home once famous for its art scene.
+The village is located approx.10 miles from Bath and the market town of Corsham is just two miles away and has a good variety of amenities with a bustling High Street and the historic Corsham Court.
 With well-regarded schools, Corsham is in every sense, a quality market town.

 A dining terrace is accessed from the double doors of the conservatory and edged by stone walling and deep flower beds.
 The level lawn is bordered by flower beds and mature shrubs.
 Herbaceous beds flank the pretty pond adding a wonderful spot to sit out.
 A vegetable garden including a herb garden, vegetable beds and fruit trees is also a lovely area of the garden and has a village view along the lane.
 Discreetly hidden in the corner of the garden is a stone built bothy.
 This could be refurbished to create a home office/artist studio.
-Of further note is the rear access to the double garage and parking space, a rare find in the heart of the village.
+Of further note is the rear access to the double garage and parking space.

 Services: All mains connected.
 Council Tax Band F.